-Giving a speech at the opening ceremony of our New York Branch.
+Giving a speech at the opening ceremony of our New York Branch. course of its development.

-The year 2008 was extraordinary for China Merchants Bank in the course of its development.
 During the year, against the background of the continuing deepening of the global financial crisis, the slowdown in domestic economic growth, and dramatic changes in market environments, the Bank actively fulfilled the requirements of the regulatory authorities and the Board, overcame various unfavorable factors, steadily advanced the adjustment of business strategies and the reform on management, thereby maintaining a positive development trend as a whole.